-station was opened by the MR on 10 January 1863 (these platforms are now served by the Circle and Hammersmith & City lines).
-On 13 April 1868, the MR opened the first section of Metropolitan and St John’s Wood Railway as a branch from its existing route.
-This line, serving the open-air platforms, was steadily extended to Willesden Green and northwards, finally reaching Aylesbury Town and Verney Junction (some 50 miles/80 km from Baker Street
+Baker Street station was opened by the Metropolitan Railway on 10 January 1863 - these platforms are now served by the Circle and Hammersmith & City lines.
+On 13 April 1868, the Met opened the first section of Metropolitan and St John’s Wood Railway as a branch from its existing route.
+This line, serving the open-air platforms, was steadily extended to Willesden Green and northwards, finally reaching Aylesbury Town and Verney Junction (some 50 miles from Baker Street) in 1892.

 Over the next few decades this section of the station was extensively rebuilt to provide four platforms.
 The current Metropolitan line layout largely dates from 1925, and the bulk of the surface buildings, designed by architect Charles Clark, also date from this period.